DanMillerM2/UnstableSlopes/Coregistration.md

 <img src="images/clipboard-2778201248.png"
 data-fig-cap="Left panel shows differences in DTM elevations after coregistration.
 Right panel shows an aerial photo view of the same area." />

-Figure 11: Left panel shows differences in DTM elevations after coregistration.
-Right panel shows an aerial photo view of the same area.
+Figure 11: The left panel shows differences in DTM elevations after coregistration.
+The right panel shows an aerial photo view of the same area.

 </div>